 People-pleasing as an attempt to appear “less difficult” is a silent struggle that I am always managing.
 It takes form in small ways that often go unnoticed.
 For example, if I go to dinner with friends, I rarely make a suggestion on where to dine; I try to “go with the flow.”

 Going with the flow always clouds my inner voice and stifles my confidence in my thoughts and opinions.
-Practicing self-awareness helps me identify when I am straying away from myself and going with the flow of others, and against the flow of myself.
+Practicing self-awareness helps me identify when I am straying away from myself by going with the flow of others, and against the flow of myself.
 When I feel this incongruency, I realize that it’s time to focus on myself.
-Focusing on myself provides me with the internal clarity I need to make the proper adjustments to my life to support my emotional well-being.
+Focusing on myself provides me with the internal clarity I need to make the proper adjustments to my life, in support of my emotional well-being.
 This can take on many forms like therapy, mindfulness and meditation practices, solo dinners, intellectual stimulation through reading and podcasts, daily movement, and getting creative (new project, new hobby).

 Leave a comment